thosgood/this-weeks-finds/markdown/101-151/week150.md

 honest, this is actually how *bordism* theory works - this being a generalized *homology* theory.
-But every generalized homology theory goes hand-in-hand with a generalized cohomology theory, and if you understand one you understand the other, at least in principle\....
+But every generalized homology theory goes hand-in-hand with a generalized cohomology theory, and if you understand one you understand the other, at least in principle....
 Anyway, there are various flavors of cobordism theory corresponding to various kinds of extra structure you can put on a manifold: piecewise-linear cobordism theory, smooth cobordism theory, oriented